yichang/xform/README.md

 xform
 =====

-# Dependencies
+## Dependencies
-The xform library relies on the following packages
+The xform library relies on the following packages:

 - libpng
 - libjpeg